1. When should soil be sampled?

 With a shovel, dig a hole to the sampling depth.
 Cut a ½" slice from the face of the hole and trim the sides so you have a vertical slice of soil.

-Repeat the sampling process in about 4 to 6 locations in the area you want tested (or 10 to 15 locations throughout a larger garden or field).
-Mix the samples in a plastic bucket to obtain a representative composite sample.
+Repeat the sampling process in about 10 - 15 locations throughout the garden or field.
+Mix the sub-samples in a plastic bucket to obtain a representative composite sample.
 Avoid sampling in unusual areas if the objective is to estimate average fertility levels over the entire area.
-Place 1 ½ to 2 cups of the composite soil in a plastic zip-lock bag and label the bag with your name, phone number, the location (for example: lawn, vegetable garden, perennial garden, etc.), and the date.

 7. What if I have an area of poor crop growth?